Thanks for visiting - 2023 marks our 20th anniversary!

 Trying to resist or control an emotion like fear will not only cause you immense amounts of frustration and disappointment, but will actually magnify its effect: instead of banishing it and finding your "courage," you end up indulging it and allowing it to gain a stronger foothold in your mind.
 In short, you give it fuel to persist.

 There’s also the fact that fear is, by definition, caused by resistance itself.

 For example, imagine you’re about to give an important speech to a large audience.
 You suddenly have the thought that they will judge you, think you’re terrible, or not care about what you have to say.
-You might feel the beginnings of fear, but if you accept those thoughts and move your attention away from them (don't indulge or get caught up in them), fear won't propagate and you’ll remain calm.
+You might feel the beginnings of fear - but, if you accept those thoughts and move your attention away from them (i.e, don't indulge or get caught up in them), fear won't propagate and pull you into that familiar "pit of despair."

 However, if you resist the thoughts of possible rejection, they will multiply and become even more intrusive.
 There's even a name for this psychological process - ironic process theory.
 Resisting only feeds your fear and amplifies its effect on you.
 Give it enough attention and power, and it can become debilitating and paralyzing.